edespino/cloudberry-site/docs/sql-stmts/show.md

 ## Description

-`SHOW` displays the current settings of Cloudberry Database run-time system configuration parameters.
-You can set these parameters with the `SET` statement, by editing the `postgresql.conf` configuration file of the Cloudberry Database coordinator, through the `PGOPTIONS` environment variable (when using libpq or a libpq-based application), or through command-line flags when starting the Cloudberry Database server.
+`SHOW` displays the current settings of Apache Cloudberry run-time system configuration parameters.
+You can set these parameters with the `SET` statement, by editing the `postgresql.conf` configuration file of the Apache Cloudberry coordinator, through the `PGOPTIONS` environment variable (when using libpq or a libpq-based application), or through command-line flags when starting the Apache Cloudberry server.

 ## Parameters